HTL2018/htl2018.github.io/_pages/about.md

 **Tenglong Huang**, Jue Wang, Huihui Pan\*

 [**Main Contributions:**](https://ieeexplore.ieee.org/abstract/document/9714284)
-- A pre-specified time reliable controller is designed that can make the steady-state responses of error signals converge to a neighborhood of 0 over a pre-specified finite time interval.
-Meanwhile, the system transient responses satisfy the performance constraints.
-Actuator faults can be effectively compensated and handled to enhance reliability.
+- A pre-specified time controller is designed that can make the steady-state responses of error signals converge to a neighborhood of 0 over a pre-specified finite time interval.
+- Actuator faults can be effectively compensated and handled to enhance reliability.
-- Inspired by animal bionic structures, asymmetric X-type bio-inspired dynamics are embedded into this controller, which further reduces energy consumption.
-Simple and effective energy-efficient control with reliable vibration isolation is achieved.
+- Asymmetric X-type bio-inspired dynamics are embedded into this controller, which further reduces energy consumption.
 </div>
 </div>